-Fig. SCA210 Help screen for the height of wire above ground
+Fig. SCA209 Help screen for the bottom height of the object.

-NOTE: Btm-Hgt cannot be set to a lower value than zero meaning the object base is on the ground.
+Fig. SCA210Help screen for the height of wire above ground.NOTE:Btm-Hgt cannot be set to a lower value than zero meaning the object base is on the ground.